While Basil is easy enough to grow, watering it can be a bit challenging as basil has very specific water requirements.

 While watering, take care to never water from overhead.
 Water the soil, not the leaves.
 The best time to water your basil is in the morning as the least amount of evaporation happens at this time.

-Overwatering is one of the most common mistakes, especially with beginners.
+Overwatering is one of the most common mistakes, especially among beginners.

 We have always learned that we should water our plants every day, and not wanting our plants to lack water, we religiously follow that advice.